Successful course on producing statistics on the digital economy

-TRAINFORTRADE just completed a dedicated course for the production of statistics specifically in the Pacific region, enhancing the skills and knowledge in the measurement of e-commerce for the selected participants.
+TRAINFORTRADE’s dedicated course for the production of statistics specifically in the Pacific region enhanced the skills and knowledge in the measurement of e-commerce for the selected participants.
 The moderated four-week online course on the Production of Statistics on the Digital Economy (PSDE) was organised in English from 20 June to 15 July by UNCTAD, in collaboration with the Pacific Community (SPC).

 The course was met with success and interaction.
 The total number of participants for the course was of 38 participants from 14 countries or areas.
 25 participants (66%) were women.
 Out of the total registered, 27 have received a certificate of completion.

 Producing statistics on the digital economy and society is an increasingly important component of the work programme of national statistical organizations.
 The demand for such statistics continuously increases as more countries seek to design, monitor and review national policies and strategies to take advantage of information and communications technologies (ICTs).

 The course was intended to guide statisticians from developing countries through all the steps involved in the production and dissemination of statistics related to e-commerce and the digital economy.
 One of its aims was to strengthen the capacity of national statistical systems of Pacific countries to produce better, more reliable and internationally comparable digital economy statistics.

 The lack of such data constitutes a significant gap in the toolkit policymakers need for designing and implementing ICT policies for development, including with reference to policy areas such as international trade, export promotion, foreign investment promotion and others.

 The PSDE course scored a very high 90% satisfaction rate among the participants.